SlavnicN/MeinBrain/LogBook/Todo/Config Tool.md

 - [ ] have a cursor that move smoothly
     - https://www.reddit.com/r/neovim/comments/xfjxoy/new_awesome_cursor_plugin/
     - https://github.com/karb94/neoscroll.nvim
+- [ ] Add countour on the floating box for LSP and CMP

 -- links
 ideas from pluggin here: https://github.com/weebcyberpunk/nyanvim